Rail transport: Maintenance

-As in any infrastructure asset, railways must keep up with periodic inspection and maintenance in order to minimise the effect of infrastructure failures that can disrupt freight revenue operations and passenger services.
+As in any infrastructure asset, railways must keep up with periodic inspection and maintenance to minimize the effect of infrastructure failures that can disrupt freight revenue operations and passenger services.
 Because passengers are considered the most crucial cargo and usually operate at higher speeds, steeper grades, and higher capacity/frequency, their lines are especially important.
 Inspection practices include track geometry cars or walking inspection.
 Curve maintenance especially for transit services includes gauging, fastener tightening, and rail replacement.

 Rail corrugation is a common issue with transit systems due to the high number of light-axle, wheel passages which result in grinding of the wheel/rail interface.
 Since maintenance may overlap with operations, maintenance windows (nighttime hours, off-peak hours, altering train schedules or routes) must be closely followed.
 In addition, passenger safety during maintenance work (inter-track fencing, proper storage of materials, track work notices, hazards of equipment near states) must be regarded at all times.
 At times, maintenance access problems can emerge due to tunnels, elevated structures, and congested cityscapes.
-Here, specialised equipment or smaller versions of conventional maintenance gear are used.
+Here, specialized equipment or smaller versions of conventional maintenance gear are used.

 Unlike highways or road networks where capacity is disaggregated into unlinked trips over individual route segments, railway capacity is fundamentally considered a network system.
 As a result, many components are causes and effects of system disruptions.
 Maintenance must acknowledge the vast array of a route's performance (type of train service, origination/destination, seasonal impacts), a line's capacity (length, terrain, number of tracks, types of train control), trains throughput (max speeds, acceleration/ deceleration rates), and service features with shared passenger-freight tracks (sidings, terminal capacities, switching routes, and design type).

-Social, economical, and energetic aspects
+Social, economic, and energy aspects

 Energy

 Transport by rail is an energy-efficient but capital-intensive means of mechanized land transport.
-The tracks provide smooth and hard surfaces on which the wheels of the train can roll with a relatively low level of friction being generated.
-Moving a vehicle on and/or through a medium (land, sea, or air) requires that it overcomes resistance to its motion caused by friction.
-A land vehicle's total resistance (in pounds or Newtons) is a quadratic function of the vehicle's speed:
+The tracks provide smooth and hard surfaces on which the wheels of the train can roll with a relatively low level of friction.